|The Luxuriant Flowing Hair Club for Scientists (LFHCfS) |

 For scientists who have a luxuriant head of former hair The Luxuriant Facial Hair Club for Scientists (LFHCfS)

-For scientists who have luxuriant flowing facial hair The Luxuriant Flowing, Former, or Facial Hair Club for Social Scientists (LFFFHCfSS) For social scientists who have luxuriant flowing facial hair The Luxuriant Flowing, Former, or Facial Hair Club for Science Journalists (LFFFHCfSJ)
+For scientists who have luxuriant flowing facial hair The Luxuriant Flowing, Former, or Facial Hair Club for Social Scientists (LFFFHCfSS) LFHCfS's sibling club for social scientists The Luxuriant Flowing, Former, or Facial Hair Club for Engineers (LFFFHCfE) LFHCfS's sibling club for engineers The Luxuriant Flowing, Former, or Facial Hair Club for Science Journalists (LFFFHCfSJ)

 are accorded full honorary privileges of the other clubs.